gbmhunter/MRingBuff/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v2.3.1.1  2014-09-25 Fixed image link to TravisCI in README, closes #40. v2.3.1.0  2014-09-25 Fixed unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
+v2.4.0.0  2014-09-25 Removed dependence on UnitTest++ and now uses MUnitTest from an external source instead, closes #39.
+Updated all URLS in code from 'www.cladlab.com' to 'www.mbedded.ninja', closes #41. v2.3.1.1  2014-09-25 Fixed image link to TravisCI in README, closes #40. v2.3.1.0  2014-09-25 Fixed unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
 Many had actual and expected around the wrong way, closes #38.
 Fixed name of module in README. v2.3.0.0  2014-08-12 Added method 'RingBuff::Peek()' that allows you to read data from the buffer without removing it, added associated unit tests, closes #34.
 Changed i variable in 'RingBuff::Write()' from int to uint32_t, and declared in for loop, closes #35.
 Made 'RingBuff' constructor/destructor use 'new[]' instead of calloc and delete[] instead of free (i.e. the C++ way), closes #33.
 Set 'RingBuff::isInitSuccess' to false in the constructors initialiser list, closes #32.
 Converted usages of 'NULL' to 'nullptr' when used in a pointer context, closes #31.